 What is GIS used for?
 There are many applications, spanning a wide variety of disciplines.
 Some examples include:

-Research Information Services (RIS) department, Data,Geospatial & Government & Business Services provides access and support for both licensed, and open source GIS software including ArcGIS 10.2 and ArcGIS Online.
+Research & Information Services (RIS) department, has provided support and instruction for GIS since 1997.
+Currently we support both licensed and open source GIS software including ArcGIS Desktop and ArcGIS Online.

 Via our LibGuide you can access information on how to: